-Company Performance Component of 2023 Annual Bonuses.
-As described above, for 2023, the Committee determined that 50% of the target amount of the Company performance component of annual bonuses would be realized based on 2023 Adjusted ROE and the other 50% of the target amount of the Company performance component of annual bonuses would be realized based on 2023 Adjusted ROE and the other 50% of the target amount of the Company performance component of annual bonuses would be realized based on 2023 Adjusted ROE.
+Company Performance Component of 2024 Annual Bonuses.
+As described above, for 2024, the Committee determined that 50% of the target amount of the Company performance component of annual bonuses would be realized based on 2024 Adjusted ROE and the other 50% of the target amount of the Company performance component of annual bonuses would be realized based on 2024 Adjusted EAD ROE.

-- Redwood's Adjusted ROE for 2023 was below the initial performance threshold of 2.875% Adjusted ROE.
-Accordingly, the portion of the Company performance component of 2023 annual bonuses determined based on Adjusted ROE was realized at 0% of the target amount for that component. - Redwood's Adjusted EAD ROE for 2023 was above the initial performance threshold of 1.875%, but below the financial performance target of 7.5% for Adjusted EAD ROE.
-Accordingly, the portion of the Company performance component of 2023 annual bonuses determined based on Adjusted EAD ROE was realized at 54% of the target amount for that component.
+- Redwood's Adjusted ROE for 2024 was above the initial performance threshold of 2.875% Adjusted ROE, but below the financial performance target of 11.5% Adjusted ROE.
+Accordingly, the portion of the Company performance component of 2024 annual bonuses determined based on Adjusted ROE was realized at 39% of the target amount for that component. - Redwood's Adjusted EAD ROE for 2024 was above the initial performance threshold of 1.625%, but below the financial performance target of 6.5% for Adjusted EAD ROE.
+Accordingly, the portion of the Company performance component of 2024 annual bonuses determined based on Adjusted EAD ROE was realized at 95% of the target amount for that component.

-The table below sets forth the target bonus amount for each NEO for the Company performance component of annual bonus, together with the amount of this component each NEO realized/earned based on the Company's financial performance in 2023.
+The table below sets forth the target bonus amount for each NEO for the Company performance component of annual bonus, together with the amount of this component each executive officer realized/earned based on the Company's financial performance in 2024.

-NEO C 2 Company Performance Component of 2023 Target Annual Bonus (\$) 023 Company Performance Component of nnual Bonus Earned (\$) % of Company Performance Component Earned (%) Mr. Abate, Chief Executive Officer \$ 1,350,000 \$ 362,782 27% Mr. Robinson, President \$ 1,211,250 \$ 325,496 27% Ms. Carillo, Chief Financial Officer \$ 1,110,000 \$ 298,287 27% Mr. Matera, Chief Investment Officer \$ 1,075,312 \$ 288,966 27% Mr. Stone, Executive Vice President and Chief Legal Officer \$ 506,250 \$ 136,043 27% Ms. Macomber, Chief Human Resource Officer \$ 506,250 \$ 136,043 27%
+NEO Company Performance Component of 2024 Target Annual Bonus (\$) 2024 Company Performance Component of Annual Bonus Earned (\$) % of Company Performance Component Earned (%) Mr. Abate, Chief Executive Officer \$ 1,425,000 \$ 956,196 67.1% Mr. Robinson, President \$ 1,279,687 \$ 858,690 67.1% Ms. Carillo, Chief Financial Officer \$ 1,175,625 \$ 788,862 67.1% Ms. Macomber, Chief Human Resource Officer \$ 656,250 \$ 440,353 67.1% Mr. Stone, Executive Vice President and Chief Legal Officer \$ 656,250 \$ 440,353 67.1%

-Individual Performance Component of 2023 Annual Bonuses.
-For 2023, the individual performance components of annual bonuses were determined after a review of each NEO's individual achievements and contributions to the collective achievements of the senior management team.
-The Committee reviewed the individual performance of each of the NEOs, which included a review of the NEOs' self-assessment and the assessment by Mr. Abate of the other NEOs.
-Among other factors, the Committee considered each NEO's contribution to the achievement of the company-wide goals noted below in assessing each NEO's individual performance for 2023.
-With respect to each of these goals, the Committee took into account various factors (other than the Company's financial performance) in evaluating the level of attainment of the goal and each NEO's contribution to achieving the goal, including the principal factors described below and the related level of attainment (presented in italics after each listed goal).
+Individual Performance Component of 2024 Annual Bonuses.
+For 2024, the individual performance components of annual bonuses were determined after a review of each NEO's individual achievements and contributions to the collective achievements of the senior management team.
+The Committee reviewed the performance of the NEOs as a team, which included a review of the NEOs' self-assessment and the assessment by Mr. Abate of the other NEOs.
+Among other factors, the Committee considered contributions to the achievement of the company-wide goals noted below in assessing individual performance for 2024.
+With respect to each of these goals, the Committee took into account various factors (other than the Company's financial performance) in evaluating the level of attainment of the goal and contributions to achieving the goal, including the principal factors described below and the related level of attainment (presented in italics after each listed goal).
 In considering these goals and factors, the Committee did not assign specific weightings to each factor and goal, but instead considered them together as part of a comprehensive qualitative review.